 The comics anthology Nessun Rimorso (No regrets) was published in July 2021 by Coconino Press, a Rome-based outfit that is now one of Italy’s leading imprints for comic graphic novels.
 The SupportoLegale organization was jointly involved in the publication.
-It came out in time to coincide with the 20th anniversary of the G8 Summit which took place in Genoa in summer 2001.
-The volume brings together the works of many well-known Italian cartoonists, including Daniel Cuello, Danilo Maramotti, Marco Cazzato, Rita Petruccioli, and the renowned Zerocalcare, the pen name of Italian cartoonist Michele Rech.
+It came out in time to coincide with the 20th anniversary of the G8 Summit in Genoa in the summer of 2001.
+The volume combines the works of many well-known Italian cartoonists, including Daniel Cuello, Danilo Maramotti, Marco Cazzato, Rita Petruccioli, and the renowned Zerocalcare, the pen name of Italian cartoonist Michele Rech.

 This comic compilation includes articles by the contributors to SupportoLegale, an association that was founded in 2004 to provide support to some of the defendants in the criminal trials of protesters which followed the summit.
 To date, twenty-five protesters have gone on the stand for offenses including looting and destruction of public property.

 The legacy of the G8 Summit